xnely/vscode-boost-test-adapter/README.md

             // Optional: The working directory for the test executables.
             "cwd": "${workspaceFolder}",

-            // Mandatory: The name of the launch configuration used for debugging.
+            // Mandatory: The name of a launch configuration that should be used
+            // when debugging the tests.
-            // The 'program' and 'args' options will be overwritten by this extension.
+            // The 'program' and 'args' options of the given launch config will
+            // be overwritten by this extension.
             "debugConfig": "Test config",

             // Optional: A simple key=value file with environment variables for running and debugging the tests.